-In light of the recent FDA press release regarding testing and labeling of sunscreens, I have had numerous questions from patients, friends, and family members regarding sunscreen usage: what is safe? what sunscreen would you recommend? are sunscreen ingredients harmful to me or my children?
+In light of the recent FDA discussions regarding testing and labeling of sunscreens, I have had numerous questions from patients, friends, and family members regarding sunscreen usage: what is safe? what sunscreen would you recommend? are sunscreen ingredients harmful to me or my children?

 Here is the rundown regarding the recent reports: